fiacrerougieux/fiacrerougieux/README.md

 ### Engine.js
 Engine.js is the core of the program for the animation of solar cells.

-It contains five objects:
+It contains five classes:
+- Particle: this is the parent class of photons, electrons and holes.
+- Photon: this is a child class to the Particle class.
+- Electron: this is a child class to the Particle class.
-- Particle
+- Hole: this is a child class to the Particle class.
-- Photon
-- Electron
-- Hole
-- Load.
-Objects have methods such as:
+- Load: this is a class to define loads.

+Particle has no methods.

+Electron, photon, hole and loads have the method:
+- .display() to be displayed on the screen

+Electron, photon and hole have the methods:
 - .move() to move around the solar cell
-- .display() to be displayed on the screen
 - .collide() for electrons to collide with each others and holes to collide with each other.

 ### Utilities.js
 Utilities.js are tools used for the programs.

 It contains four functions:
-- initialise() initialise the variables for the simulation so that all simulations on the site have the same values
+- initialise() initialise the variables for the simulation so that all simulations on the site have the same starting values.
-- electronHoleInteraction() for electrons and holes to collide and recombine
+- electronHoleInteraction() for electrons and holes to collide and recombine.
 - displayCellElements() to display various cell elements such as the absorber, the electron selective membrane, the hole selective membrane and the metal contact, wire and load.
 - displayLegend() to display the legend of various objects such as photons, electrons, holes and cell elements such as the absorber, the electron selective membrane, the hole selective membrane and the metal contact, wire and load.